EdJoPaTo/grammy-inline-menu/README.md

 see `isSetFunc`

 `hide(ctx, key)` (optional) can be used to hide the button with the given key in the menu when true is returned.
+Can not be used when `submenu` is set.

 `columns` (Integer, optional) can be provided in order to limit the amount of buttons in one row. (default: 6)